yuvadius/CEP/README.md

 * #### CEP ####
 This class is the main Complex Event Processing Unit.

-A CEP object is constructed with an algorithm, optional patterns and an optional event stream.
+A CEP object is constructed with an algorithm, optional patterns an optional event stream, optional output container, and a config parameter to whether save a copy with the history of the event stream and replay it on new patterns - saveReplica.
 ```
-__init__(self, algorithm: Algorithm, patterns: List[Pattern] = None, events: Stream = None)
+__init__(self, algorithm: Algorithm, patterns: List[Pattern] = None, events: Stream = None, output: Container = None, saveReplica: bool = True)
 ```

 The CEP Object has the following functions:

 ```
-addPattern(self, pattern: Pattern, priorityFactor: float = 0.5)
+addPattern(self, pattern: Pattern, priority: int = 0, policy : PolicyType = PolicyType.FIND_ALL)
 ```
 Adds a pattern to search matches for in the event stream.
-You can attach to the pattern an optional priority factor to prioritize that pattern when processing is heavy.
+You can attach to the pattern an optional priority value to the pattern to prioritize that pattern when processing is heavy, and a policy of how to search for matches.

 ```
 addEvent(self, event: Event)